What Went Wrong

 When it came to Donald Trump, they went easy on him, and they again and again let him and the far right set the agenda.
 They constantly treated asymmetrical issues as symmetrical ones – if the Democrats resisted Republican outrages, both sides were “polarized”.
 In the media everything had two sides, even if one side was the truth and the other was the lie, one side was the human rights or the law and the other side was their violation.

-The “sanewashing” of Trump and hyper-criticism of Harris was just too blatant to not notice, yet many cannot see it.
+The “sanewashing” of Trump and hyper-criticism of Harris were just too blatant to not notice, yet many cannot see it.
 I give some credit to the New York Times and a few other outlets for sounding the alarm on Trump’s mental issues in the final three weeks or so of the campaign, but that was after us small-fry bloggers and independent media had been screaming at them about it for a long, long time,

 I’ve written about the “masculinity crisis” before, such as here.
 This may be a problem that goes back to the beginnings of human history, frankly.
 Joseph Campbell was writing about it back in the late 1940s.
 But exacerbating this is the rise of influence of the infinitely weatlhy Silicon Valley tech bros, like Elon Musk and Peter Thiel, who now have the money and connections to remake the political landscape to their liking.
 These guys do all seem to have massive gender identification issues.